niedev/GalleryImageSelector/README.md

   </provider>
 ```

-- create an xml folder, if you not have one, in the res folder and insert a file named filepath.xml with this code:
+- create an xml folder (if you not have one) in the res folder and insert a file named filepath.xml with this code:
 ```
   <?xml version="1.0" encoding="utf-8"?>
   <paths>